cs2113-f24/cs2113-f24.github.io/syllabus.md

 - Submit code that compiles (**non-compiling code will not be graded**).
   - Additionally, your code should be compile in a standard, pre-described way for the class (e.g., `javac` without additional libraries, except perhaps the final project).
 - Be able to describe and answer questions about your code when prompted.
+- Verify your grade on programming assignments on the submitserver; we will be using your scores on the submitserver as your grade.

 ## Grading